saucelabs/sauce-docs/docs/secure-connections/sauce-connect/system-requirements.md

 - Minimum 2 core x 8 GB Machine.
 - We recommend using the [cURL command line](https://curl.haxx.se/download.html) or an equivalent tool to ensure that any error messages you receive are precise and actionable.
 If you're not familiar with the tool, [review their docs here](https://curl.se/docs) and then install cURL on your local machine.
-- For Unix-based systems, set your [open file limit](https://www.tecmint.com/increase-set-open-file-limits-in-linux/) to at least 64000.
+- For macOS and other Unix-based systems, set your [open file limit](https://www.tecmint.com/increase-set-open-file-limits-in-linux/) to at least 64000.
+See [What are the optimal open file settings?](/secure-connections/sauce-connect/faq/#what-are-the-optimal-open-file-settings).

 ## Supported Operating Systems